bendalby82/cfalm/README.md

 ## 10. Contribution
 Create a fork of the project into your own reposity.
 Make all your necessary changes and create a pull request with a description on what was added or removed and details explaining the changes in lines of code.
 If approved, project owners will merge it.

+## 11. Support
+Please file bugs and issues on the Github issues page for this project.
+This is to help keep track and document everything related to this repo.
+The code and documentation are released with no warranties or SLAs and are intended to be supported through a community driven process.